TrackingLaboratory/tracklab/README.md

   1. `video_metadatas`: contains one row of information per video (e.g. fps, width, height, etc).
   2. `image_metadatas`: contains one row of information per image (e.g. frame_id, video_id, etc).
   3. `detections_gt`: contains one row of information per ground truth detection (e.g. frame_id, video_id, bbox_ltwh, track_id, etc).
 - **[TrackerState](tracklab/datastruct/tracker_state.py)**: Core class that contains all the information about the current state of the tracker.
-All modules in the tracking pipeline update the tracker_state sequentially.
-The tracker_state contains one key dataframe:
+All modules in the tracking pipeline update the `tracker_state` sequentially.
+The `tracker_state` contains one key dataframe:
   1. `detections_pred`: contains one row of information per predicted detection (e.g. frame_id, video_id, bbox_ltwh, track_id, reid embedding, etc).
 - **[TrackingEngine](tracklab/engine/engine.py)**: This class is responsible for executing the entire tracking pipeline on the dataset.
 It loops over all videos of the dataset and calls all modules defined in the pipeline sequentially.
-The exact execution order (e.g. online/offline/...) is defined by the TrackingEngine subclass.
+The exact execution order (e.g. online/offline/...) is defined by the `TrackingEngine` subclass.
   - Example: **[OfflineTrackingEngine](tracklab/engine/offline.py)**.
 The offline tracking engine performs tracking one module after another to speed up inference by leveraging large batch sizes and maximum GPU utilization.
-For instance, YoloV8 is first applied on an entire video by batching multiple images, then the re-identification model is applied on all detections in the video, etc.
+For instance, `YoloV11` is first applied on an entire video by batching multiple images, then the re-identification model is applied on all detections in the video, etc.
-- **[Pipeline](tracklab/pipeline/module.py)**: Define the order in which modules are executed by the TrackingEngine.
-If a tracker_state is loaded from disk, modules that should not be executed again must be removed.
+- **[Pipeline](tracklab/pipeline/module.py)**: Define the order in which modules are executed by the `TrackingEngine`.
+If a `tracker_state` is loaded from disk, modules that should not be executed again must be removed.
   - Example: `[bbox_detector, reid, track]`.
 - **[VideoLevelModule](tracklab/pipeline/videolevel_module.py)**: Abstract class to be instantiated when adding a new tracking module that operates on all frames simultaneously.
 Can be used to implement offline tracking strategies, tracklet level voting mechanisms, etc.
   - Example: [VotingTrackletJerseyNumber](tracklab/wrappers/tracklet_agg/majority_vote_api.py).
 To perform majority voting within each tracklet and compute a consistent tracklet level attribute (an attribute can be, for instance, the result of a detection level classification task).
 - **[ImageLevelModule](tracklab/pipeline/imagelevel_module.py)**: Abstract class to be instantiated when adding a new tracking module that operates on a single frame.
 Can be used to implement online tracking strategies, pose/segmentation/bbox detectors, etc.
   - Example 1: [YOLOv11](tracklab/wrappers/bbox_detector/yolo_ultralytics_api.py).
 To perform object detection on each image with [YOLOv11](https://github.com/ultralytics/ultralytics).
 Creates a new row (i.e. detection) within `detections_pred`.
   - Example 2: [StrongSORT](tracklab/wrappers/track/strong_sort_api.py).
 To perform online tracking with [StrongSORT](https://github.com/dyhBUPT/StrongSORT).
-Creates a new "track_id" column for each detection within `detections_pred`.
+Creates a new `track_id` column for each detection within `detections_pred`.
 - **[DetectionLevelModule](tracklab/pipeline/detectionlevel_module.py)**: Abstract class to be instantiated when adding a new tracking module that operates on a single detection.
 Can be used to implement pose estimation for top-down strategies, re-identification, attributes recognition, etc.
   - Example 1: [RTMPose](tracklab/wrappers/pose_estimator/rtmlib_api.py).
 To perform pose estimation on each detection with [RTMPose](https://github.com/Tau-J/rtmlib).
   - Example 2: [BPBReId](tracklab/wrappers/reid/bpbreid_api.py).
 To perform person re-identification on each detection with [BPBReID](https://github.com/VlSomers/bpbreid).
-Creates a new "embedding" column within `detections_pred`.
+Creates a new `embedding` column within `detections_pred`.
 - **[Callback](tracklab/callbacks/callback.py)**: Implement this class to add a callback that is triggered at a specific point during the tracking process, e.g. when dataset/video/module processing starts/ends.
   - Example: [VisualizationEngine](tracklab/visualization/visualization_engine.py).
 Implements `on_video_loop_end` to save each video tracking results as a .mp4 or a list of .jpg.
-- **[Evaluator](tracklab/pipeline/evaluator.py)**: Implement this class to add a new evaluation metric, such as MOTA, HOTA, or any other (non-tracking related) metrics.
+- **[Evaluator](tracklab/pipeline/evaluator.py)**: Implement this class to add a new evaluation metric, such as MOTA, HOTA, IDF1 or any other (non-tracking related) metrics.
   - Example: [TrackEvalEvaluator](tracklab/wrappers/eval/trackeval_evaluator.py).
 Evaluate the performance of a tracker using the official [TrackEval library](https://github.com/JonathonLuiten/TrackEval).

 ### Execution Flow